 Shared governance is fundamental to American higher education.
-When working well, it promotes strong institutional planning, academic rigor, and innovation, but it can also become a platform for conflict rather than collaboration.
+When working well, it promotes strong institutional planning, academic rigor, and innovation.
+But it can also become a platform for conflict rather than collaboration.
 As colleges and universities face increasing pressure, the practice of shared governance must evolve to reflect new realities.

 Resources on Shared Governance for the 21st Century

 Building upon our existing work on shared governance, AGB conducted a survey in 2016 of over 2,500 governing board members and presidents, the results of which can be found in Shared Governance: Is OK Good Enough?
-This report provides detailed look at how shared governance is working in practice today.
+This report provides a detailed look at how shared governance is working in practice today.

-To better understand how shared governance is changing, AGB hosted a series of "listenings," in which over 200 senior administrators, board members, and faculty reflected on their experiences with shared governance.
-Insights from these discussions resulted in the publication of Shared Governance: Changing with the Times, a white paper that offers recommendations and a framework for understanding how shared governance can be shaped into a key institutional asset.
+To better understand how shared governance is changing, AGB hosted a series of “listenings,” in which over 200 senior administrators, board members, and faculty reflected on their experiences with shared governance.
+Insights from these discussions resulted in the publication of Shared Governance: Changing with the Times, a white paper with recommendations and a framework for understanding how shared governance can be shaped into a key institutional asset.

 - Alvernia University